Jamie Cox (boxer)

-James Simon Russan (born 24 August 1986), best known as Jamie Cox, is a British former professional boxer who competed from 2007 to 2018. who held the Commonwealth light-middleweight title from 2011 to 2012.
+James Simon Russan (born 24 August 1986), best known as Jamie Cox, is a British former professional boxer who competed from 2007 to 2018.
+At regional level, he held the Commonwealth light-middleweight title from 2011 to 2012.
 As an amateur, he won a gold medal at the 2006 Commonwealth Games.

 Amateur career

 Cox was a standout amateur who boxed for the Walcot ABA club in Swindon.
 Boxing at light welterweight, he won the 2005 ABA championships and won Gold for England in the 2006 Commonwealth Games.
 He claimed the gold medal in Melbourne by means of a walkover when his opponent Moses Kopo of Lesotho pulled out of the final.
 Former world champion Richie Woodhall commentating at the games said "He won't have fancied taking him on...he'll have known that Cox was favourite and he could really hurt him."
 Jamie chose to turn pro in February 2007 and signed for Frank Warren.
 It was also announced at the time that Woodhall would be his trainer.